qodo-se/open-pru/examples/fft/README.md

 </div>

 ## Introduction
 The code performs a real valued 4096-point Fast-Fourier Transform on 4096 discrete input samples in the ICSS Shared Memory.
-The specific implementation makes use of a Real-valued DIT Split-Radix algorithm and runs on ICSSG PRU0.
+The implementation makes use of a Real-valued DIT Split-Radix algorithm and has two versions that each runs on ICSSG PRU0 and ICSSM PRU0.

 ## Overview
 The algorithm assumes input samples in Q24 format to be present in the configured memory space.
 The current implementation assumes unsigned inputs which are common for ADC measurement values.

-The function that performs the FFT gets executed once in the provided implementation, which could also be configured to be repeatedly triggered by a particular event (for example, when input samples are ready).
+The function that performs the FFT gets executed once in the provided implementation, which could also be configured to repeatedly be triggered by a particular event (for example, when input samples are ready).
 There is a window function(hanning window by default) applied to the input samples in the beginning, which can be configured to be a different window function if needed by changing the loaded LUT.

 After execution, the output samples, in frequency domain, will be present in specified shared memory location in the following order : $${Re(0), Re(1),.., Re(N/2), Im((N/2)-1),.., Im(1)}$$

 ## Instructions

 1. Get the 'fft' folder from the repository which contains the project, data and utility scripts.
-2. Import the project 'split_radix_fft_4k_single_core' inside the 'fft' folder into the CCS workspace.
+2. Naviagte to the 'split_radix_fft_4k_single_core' folder inside the 'fft' folder and import the device specific project into the CCS workspace.
 3. Build the Project.
-4. Launch Target Configuration and connect to core ICSS_G0_PRU_0.
+4. Launch Target Configuration and connect to an R5SS core.
-5. Edit the 'load_memory.js' file in the 'utilities' folder and set the variable 'DatPath' as the path to the 'data' folder inside 'fft':
+5. Edit the 'load_memory.js' file in the 'utilities' folder and configure the following :

+    a.
+Set variable 'Device' as string "AM243" or "AM261" according to your device
     ```
+    var Device = "AM243";    //change to "AM261" for the other supported device
+    ```
+    b. variable 'DatPath' as the path to the 'data' folder inside 'fft':
+    ```
     var DatPath = "<add_your_data_folder_path_here>"; //data location
     ```
 6. Open Scripting Console in CCS(View -> Scripting Console)

-7. Run the load_memory.js using the following command to load the sample inputs and look-up tables(LUTs) into ICSSG shared memory (replace "\<add_your_js_file_path_here\>" with the absolute address to 'utilities'):
+7. Run the load_memory.js using the following command to load the sample inputs and look-up tables(LUTs) into designated memories for the particular device (replace "\<add_your_js_file_path_here\>" with the absolute address to 'utilities'):
     ```

     loadJSFile "<add_your_js_file_path_here>//utilities//load_memory.js"

     ```
-    Now the following data are loaded into the mentioned locations in memory:
+    Now the following data are loaded into the mentioned locations in memory by default configurations:

         1. sample_input_4k.dat
             (The sample input dat file contains 4096 discrete samples of a sinusoidal wave that is offsetted to make all values positive)
-            Shared Mem : 0x10000 - 0x13FFC
+            ICSS Shared Mem : 0x10000 - 0x13FFC
         2. hanning_window_q32_4K_halved.dat
-            Shared Mem : 0x18000 - 0x19FFC
+            AM243x(ICSSG) : ICSS Shared Mem : 0x18000 - 0x19FFC
+            AM261x(ICSSM) : TCMA : 0x78000000 - 0x78001FFC
         3. twiddle_factor_lut_4k.dat
-            Shared Mem : 0x1A000 - 0x1DF4C
+            AM243x(ICSSG) : ICSS Shared Mem : 0x1A000 - 0x1DF4C
+            AM261x(ICSSM) : ICSSS Data Mem(0 and 1) : 0x0000 - 0x3F4C
         4. bit_reversed_values_9bit.dat
-            Shared Mem : 0x1E000 - 0x1E3FC
+            AM243x(ICSSG) : ICSS Shared Mem : 0x1E000 - 0x1E3FC
+            AM261x(ICSSM) : TCMA : 0x78002000 - 0x780023FC
     To perform FFT on input sample sets other than the provided samples, replace the values in input memory range (0x10000 - 0x13FFC) with the new inputs in Q24 format and continue.
 Current implementationn supports only positive inputs, as is the case with common ADC outputs.

-8. Load the binary(.out file) to the connected core and run.
+8. Connect to PRU0 of ICSSG/ICSSM according to the device, load the binary(.out file) to the connected core and run.
 9. After successful execution, the output can be found starting at the address 'OP_RAM_ADDR_BASE' (0x14000 to 0x17FFC)of the shared memory.The output is present in memory in the following format:
     ```
     | Re(0) | Re(1) |.. | Re(N/2) | Im((N/2)-1) |..| Im(1) |